szkiba/k6i2n/README.md

 # k6i2n

+> [!WARNING]
+> Automatic release of new versions is temporarily disabled.

 **Custom k6 distribution with Iván Szkiba's k6 extensions**

 This custom k6 distribution contains the k6 extensions created by [Iván Szkiba](https://github.com/szkiba).
 Some of them have become official Grafana k6 extensions and have been transferred to the [`grafana`](https://github.com/grafana) GitHub organization.